tyroney/lghub-startup-fix/README.md

-# LG HUB Restart Script
+# Logitech G HUB Restart Script

 PowerShell script to restart Logitech G HUB in a specific order after login to work around the perpetual loading bug.